charissehung/charissehung.github.io/_posts/2021-04-13-Interactive_Visualizations-using-NOAA-Climate-Data.md

 The following visualization answers the question: How does temperature vary across a country given the latitude of the station?

 The function `latitude_and_temp` takes in the same arguments as the `query_climate_database`, country, year_begin, year_end, and month.
-With the returned data frame, aggregates the data to calculate the mean temperature from each station in the given time interval.
+With the returned dataframe, aggregates the data to calculate the mean temperature from each station in the given time interval.
 A scatterplot is created that compares the latitude of the station to its mean temperature reading in the time period.

 ```python
 def latitude_and_temp(country, year_begin, year_end, month):